-They are often just before a new speech or line, and bridge the ‘end’ to the next ‘beginning’.
+They are before a new speech or line, and bridge the ‘end’ to the ‘beginning’.

-You first receive the impulse from something sent to you, and then you respond, and, as you inhale, different thoughts affect your mind and breath until you begin to speak.
+You first receive the impulse from something sent to you, and then you respond, and, as you inhale, different thoughts affect your mind and breath until you say words.

 It’s a detailed part of your work.

-This work is directly tied to your inner monologue work, but is more isolated and specific.
+This ‘bridge thought’ work is tied to your inner monologue work.
+See if it assists you to be more specific.